fiholec/mastra-issue-reproducer/README.md

 When running Mastra in serve mode (mastra serve / nx run nuomy-ai:serve) on a Linux environment, we encounter repeated TypeError: fetch failed errors with ETIMEDOUT causes.

 The issue occurs during content generation workflows (e.g., markdown-composer, sorting-lines-composer).
-The generation itself often completes (sometimes after retries), but the process is spammed with these connection errors, and log flushing fails.
+The generation itself completes in rare cases (sometimes after retries), but the process is spammed with connection errors.

 Full service log:
 ```